lindasz9/ai-learning-journey/journal/05-from-notes-to-knowledge.md

 📝 ML Workflow

 Finishing the last ML topic means I now have a good grasp of the ML theory.
 I’m not sure whether the next step should be moving on to the next topic, deep learning, or starting to practice building ML models.
 I think I’ll go with the second option.

+## 09/15/2025

+The reason I don’t spend much time on this `ai-learning-journey` is that I also have a `cp-learning-journey` and a `math-learning-journey`.
+Right now, those two are more important because I need them this year, while AI can wait until after I finish high school.